 - Small umbrella

-- Medical kit: mosquito repellent, sun protection, medicine for pain, fever and nausea, disinfectant, etc.
+- Medical kit: mosquito repellent, medicine for pain, fever and nausea, disinfectant, etc.

 What does your packing list for Thailand include?
 Leave your comment!